 Nevertheless, when it comes to leaving a Golden Retriever at home, they set the standard high compared to other breeds.
-They catch up on quality nap time and may even entertain themselves by trying some off-limit activities like jumping on a counter to grab a yummy treat.
+They catch up on quality nap time and may even entertain themselves by trying off-limit activities like jumping on a counter to grab a yummy treat.

 Bulldog: 8 to 10 hours

 Their distinctive pushed-in nose, wrinkled face, and muscular bodies make bulldogs an absolute nightmare for trespassers.
-While they were originally bred for dog fighting and bull-baiting, bulldogs have become friendlier through selective breeding and other techniques.
+While they were initially bred for dog fighting and bull-baiting, bulldogs have become friendlier through selective breeding and other techniques.

 They are, however, extremely protective of their owners and family members.
 Trained bulldogs can be left at home for a considerable amount of time — 8 to 10 hours, but they have to be potty trained, taught to chew only on toys, and have an established eating schedule.

 Spending active time also keeps your bulldog physically fit.
 Remember, bulldogs love company, and untrained dogs can suffer separation anxiety if left alone for too long.

 Poodle: 4 hours